glwhart/getting-started/DNAmodeling/README.md

 # DNA Replication
 First things first it is crucial that we have a basic understanding of what current science knows about the replication and division process.
 Check out the following resources for some basic information.
-* This secion from a Biology Textbook on [Prokaryotic DNA Replication](https://openstax.org/books/biology/pages/14-4-dna-replication-in-prokaryotes)
+* This section from a Biology Textbook on [Prokaryotic DNA Replication](https://openstax.org/books/biology/pages/14-4-dna-replication-in-prokaryotes)

 # BYU Supercomputing
 In order to run the simulation software we make use of the BYU supercomputing lab.
 You can find more information about that as well as apply for a supercomputing account [here](https://rc.byu.edu/)